 - As stated, the Fagor has less preset options and the delay timer only goes up to 6 hours while the DUO goes up to 24

-The Instant Pot DUO And How It Compares
+Instant Pot DUO Review

 The Instant Pot DUO is more popular on the market because it is more affordable than the Fagor LUX, but it is not a very large price difference.

-This alone can be a deciding factor, but let’s take a look at some of the pros and cons that make this cooker so popular
+This alone can be a deciding factor, but let’s take a look at some of the pros and cons that make this cooker so popular.

 - The Instant Pot DUO series has a Delay Cook Timer on it that goes up to 24 hours while the Fagor’s only goes to six.